Jude Dibia

 Jude Dibia (born 5 January 1975 in Lagos, Nigeria) is a Nigerian novelist.
 In 2007, he won the Ken Saro-Wiwa Prize for Prose for his novel Unbridled.
+He has been shortlisted for awards such as Nigeria Prize for Literature, the Commonwealth Prize and the Swedish Natur och Kultur Pris.

 Education

 Dibia studied at the University of Ibadan, and earned a B.A. in Modern European Languages (German).

 Career

 Jude's novels have been described as daring and controversial by readers and critics in and out of Africa.
-Walking with Shadows is said to be the first Nigerian novel that has a gay man as its central character and that treats his experienpositivegreat insight, inviting a positive response to his situation.
+Walking with Shadows is said to be the first Nigerian novel that has a gay man as its central character and treats his experience as a positive and great insight, inviting a positive response to his situation.
 Unbridled, too, stirred some controversy on its publication; it is a story that tackles the emancipation of its female protagonist, who had suffered incest and various abuse from men.

 Dibia's short stories have appeared on various online literary sites, including AfricanWriter.com and Halftribe.com.
 One of his short stories is included in the anthology One World: A global anthology of short stories, alongside stories by such critically acclaimed writers as Chimamanda Ngozi Adichie and Jhumpa Lahiri.